dexterklui/MessyGrid/README.md

    dedicated to the class Grid; a main source file is dedicated to a simple main function which is the entry point of the program; and etc.
    * Fulfills requirement 5: Program codes in multiple files

+## Compilation Instruction:

+Type `make` in the terminal to compile the program.
+The path of the compiled program is `bin/main`.
+Alternatively, you can compile and run the program with a single command `make run`.